A. J. Hinch: Playing career

-Hinch was drafted by the Oakland Athletics in the third round of the 1996 Major League Baseball Draft.
+Hinch was selected by the Oakland Athletics in the third round of the 1996 Major League Baseball draft.
 He signed with the Athletics in June 1996.
 He debuted with the Athletics in 1998 and remained with the team through the 2000 season.

 In the 2000–01 offseason, Hinch was traded to the Kansas City Royals with Ángel Berroa as part of a 3-team trade that sent Ben Grieve from the Athletics to the Tampa Bay Devil Rays, Cory Lidle from the Devil Rays to the Athletics, Roberto Hernández from the Devil Rays to the Royals, and Johnny Damon and Mark Ellis to the Athletics from the Royals.

 Hinch was released by the Royals after the 2002 season.
 He signed as a minor league free agent with the Cleveland Indians, but was purchased by the Detroit Tigers from the Indians in March 2003.
 He signed with the Philadelphia Phillies for the 2004 season, splitting the year between the majors and Triple-A. He spent all of 2005 with the Phillies' Triple-A affiliate before retiring.
 In an eight-season major league career, Hinch had a .219 batting average with 32 home runs and 112 runs batted in in 350 games.

 Managing career

 Arizona Diamondbacks

 After the 2005 season, the Arizona Diamondbacks hired Hinch as their manager of minor league operations.
 Even while playing, he was planning his post-playing career.
 He went so far as to go to the 2003 general manager's winter meetings to look for future job opportunities and contacts.
 In July 2006, Baseball America named him one of baseball's "10 to watch" in the next 10 years for his promise as a farm director and future general manager.
 In August 2006, the Diamondbacks named Hinch director of player development.

 Hinch was named manager of the Arizona Diamondbacks on May 8, 2009, replacing Bob Melvin, despite never having managed or coached a team at any level.
 At age 34 years and 357 days, Hinch became the youngest person to be named manager of a Major League team since Eric Wedge (34 years, 275 days).

-Hinch was fired from the Diamondbacks on July 1, 2010, following a 31–48 start to the 2010 season.
-Overall he compiled an 89–123 record in 212 games.
-His .420 winning percentage ranks as the lowest for a non-interim manager in Diamondbacks history.
+Hinch, along with general manager Josh Byrnes, was fired from the Diamondbacks on July 1, 2010, following a 31–48 start to the 2010 season.
+Overall, Hinch compiled an 89–123 record in 212 games; his .420 winning percentage ranks as the lowest for a non-interim manager in Diamondbacks history.

 San Diego Padres

 The San Diego Padres hired Hinch as vice president of professional scouting on September 21, 2010.
-He resigned from the position on August 5, 2014.
+He reunited with Byrnes, who was the Padres' senior vice president of baseball operations and in 2011 would become their general manager.
+Hinch served as interim GM in 2014 along with Omar Minaya and Fred Uhlman, Jr. He resigned from the position on August 5, 2014.